Chapter 2.24

 2.24.080 Compensation.

-Members of the civilian auxiliary police force serve without compensation but the city council may in its discretion, pay all or part of the cost of furnishing uniforms and equipment when the appropriation therefor has been indicated as an item in the city budget.
+Reserve officers serve without compensation but the city council may, in its discretion, pay all or part of the cost of furnishing uniforms and equipment when the appropriation therefor has been indicated as an item in the city budget.
+Reserve officers may be compensated for hours worked if preapproved by the police chief.
 (Ord.
+941 (part), 2013: Ord.
 227 § 6, 1963).

 2.24.100 Volunteer firefighters’ relief and pension benefits allowed for police reserve officers.